Medical Doctor Visa Sponsorship Jobs in Minnesota

 Which companies sponsor visas for medical doctors in Minnesota?

 Mayo Clinic, M Health Fairview, Allina Health, HealthPartners, Essentia Health, and Sanford Health are among the Minnesota health systems with documented histories of sponsoring international physicians.
-Large academic medical centers and regional hospital networks tend to have dedicated HR and immigration teams experienced with H-1B and J-1 waiver processes for medical doctors specifically.
+Large academic medical centers and regional hospital networks tend to have dedicated HR and immigration teams experienced with H-1B visa and J-1 visa waiver processes for medical doctors specifically.

 Which visa types are most common for medical doctor roles in Minnesota?